-Recording and Maintaining Test Scores, Test Booklets, and Storing Answer Sheets
+Recording and Maintaining Test Scores, and Storing Test Booklets, Constructed-Response Answer Booklets, and Answer Sheets

 All schools must maintain accurate and complete records of their students' test results.
 However, in public schools, these records must be kept separate from the students' permanent records.
-Paper-based answer sheets that schools send for scanning, and any test booklets sent for regional or centralized scoring, will be returned to schools once scanning/scoring has been completed.
+Paper-based answer sheets that schools send for scanning, and any test booklets and constructed-response answer booklets sent for regional or centralized scoring, will be returned to schools once scanning/scoring has been completed.
 This material must be retained securely at the school for one year, then securely destroyed.